espoertner/project-app/README.md

 * Users can add, edit and delete a review for a book

 ## Milestones
-Build the search function, integrating Goodreads' API
+* Build the search function, integrating Goodreads' API

-Create styles for the home page and results with CSS
+* Create styles for the home page and results with CSS

-Enable OAuth for the project-app
+* Enable OAuth for the project-app

-Build the "add review" function
+* Build the "add review" function

-Create styles for add, edit and delete functionalities with CSS
+* Create styles for add, edit and delete functionalities with CSS

-Build the "edit review" and "delete review" functions
+* Build the "edit review" and "delete review" functions

-Integrating React Router
+* Integrate React Router

 ## Requirements to run the project
 Acquire an API key from [Goodreads](https://www.goodreads.com/api/keys)